How to Support Employees Through Parental Burnout

-In terms of the impact to your business, the results of a disability assessment may require you to make some adjustments around the workplace.
+In terms of the impact on your business, the results of a disability assessment may require you to make some adjustments around the workplace.
 You have a duty to change their procedures and remove barriers facing employees with disabilities.

 This is referred to as the duty to make ‘reasonable adjustments’ in the Equality act of 2010.
-It’s aimed at ensuring that employees with disabilities are on an equal footing with able bodied staff members.
+It’s aimed at ensuring that employees with disabilities are on an equal footing with able-bodied staff members.
 Examples of reasonable adjustments include;

 To find out more information about disability assessments, contact Health Assured free on: 0800 030 5182.